henrilhos/whatstee/README.md

 # WhatsTee

-> A Recruitee extension to chat with candidates via WhatsApp.
+This extension adds a button to chat with candidates via WhatsApp on Recruitee.